 Sadly most Ah counters have no way to discern a difference between bulk and absorption or the gassing stages of charging where Coulombic efficiency is the worst.

-Sort of like Peukert, the rate of re-charge current can also cause changes in charge efficiency.
-A low charge rate of 4% of battery capacity, 4A for a 100Ah flooded battery, can have a better overall charge efficiency than 25% of capacity or 25A for a 100Ah flooded battery.
-Charge efficiency also changes with battery chemistry such as GEL, AGM or flooded and changes as the batteries age.
+Coulombic efficiency is sort of like Peukert, the rate of re-charge current can also cause changes in charge efficiency.
+A low charge rate of say 4% of battery capacity, 4A for a 100Ah flooded battery, the battery will have a better overall charge efficiency than a charge rate of 25% of Ah capacity or 25A for a 100Ah flooded battery.
+Charge efficiency also changes with battery chemistry such as GEL, AGM or flooded and also changes as the batteries age.

-Unfortunately the typical Ah counter cannot track nor can it calculate for any of these variables in charge efficiencies.
+Unfortunately the typical Ah counter cannot track nor can it calculate for any of these variables in charge efficiencies, it is not designed to do so.
 To further compound the issue many boats have multiple forms of charging, some with low rates such as solar and some with very high rates such as alternators.

 With a Coulomb counter we simply need to set the charge efficiency the best we can.
 Some Ah counters can set CEF automatically and I strongly recommend using this feature but it relies on you getting back to 100% SOC regularly and can quickly get out of sync during PSOC cycling.